xcube-dev/xcube/docs/source/storeconv.md

    corresponding to those members only MUST be returned.
 In the case of `variables`, this will result in a dataset containing only the requested variables.
- - A special case of the above: If an empty list is supplied, a dataset containing *no data* MUST be returned -- but with the requested spatial and temporal dimensions.
+ - A special case of the above: if an empty list is supplied, a dataset containing *no data* MUST be returned -- but with the requested spatial and temporal dimensions.